Published 21st Mar. 2023

-Temples can be found everywhere in India, from the heights of the Himalayas to the caves of Maharashtra.
+Temples can be found everywhere on India holidays, from the heights of the Himalayas to the caves of Maharashtra.
 But where to start?
 It can feel like a somewhat daunting task, so we’ve got you covered with we this list containing some of our very favourites: 15 shrines that offer spiritual enlightenment and showcase India’s astounding architecture.
 Some of our favourite temples in India have played a pivotal role in national history – even world history – for millennia.
 So remove your footwear shoes, step inside and join us on a tour of these through the sacred spaces.…

 1